thycotic/dsv-docs/product/01-overview/index.md

 ## DevOps Secrets Vault API Documentation

-For those doing application development, the separately located [API Documentation](https://api.secretsvaultcloud.com) lists the available API calls and pins out their correct use for quick integration and customization into your applications.
+For those doing application development, the separately located [API Documentation](https://dsv.thycotic.com/api) lists the available API calls and details their correct use for quick integration and customization into your applications.

 ## Tools for Development